patriciomacadden/fogata/README.md

 * Transcript (messages by day)
 * File deletion (maybe in the transcript)
 * Improve the authorization on controllers (not so good use of [cancan](https://github.com/ryanb/cancan))
-* Add permalinks for channels and users (so the generated urls are more human friendly)
 * Allow mp3 uploads

 ## License